The Starman sitting behind the wheel of Elon Musk's original cherry red Tesla Roadster is most certainly living up to his name.

 Others are quick to point out that there may not be much left of Starman to destroy when the end finally comes.
 Much of the vehicle's organic materials — plastics, fabrics, tires, even its cherry-red paint — will, according to Indiana University chemist William Carroll, likely be destroyed relatively quickly by radiation and impacts from small meteoroids.

-"Those organics, in that environment, I wouldn't give them a year," he told LiveScience in February.
+"Those organics, in that environment, I wouldn't give them a year," he told LiveScience at the time.

 Inorganic materials such as the vehicle's aluminum frame and glass windows will last longer, making the car recognizable by some estimates for at least a million years.